Island of Lošinj

 - Lift time to summit: 15 - 20 minutes

 - Spectator access: along the track with entry ticket (hiking shoes are highly recommended)

 The track is short but rough and rocky, with several big drops and jumps and a unique street section.
-With provisonal changes and features for the Mercedes Benz UCI Mountain Bike World Cup, it is estimated to be around the 2 min 40 sec mark for the fastest downhill racers in the world.
+With provisonal changes and features being made for the Mercedes Benz UCI Mountain Bike World Cup 2020, it is estimated to be around the 2 min 30 sec mark for the fastest downhill racers in the world.

 Parking and track entrance for spectators will be clearly marked in Veli Lošinj.